jundalisay/superb/content/en/research/poincare/science/chapter-09c.md

 something unknown and new.

 Has the hypothesis thus rejected been sterile?
 Far from it.
 It may be even said that it has rendered more service than a true hypothesis.

 Not only has it been the occasion of a decisive experiment, but if this experiment had been made by chance, without the hypothesis, no conclusion could have been drawn; nothing extraordinary would have been seen;

-and only one fact the more would have been catalogued, without deducing from it the remotest consequence.
+Only one fact the more would have been catalogued, without deducing from it the remotest consequence.

 Now, under what conditions is the use of hypothesis without danger?
-The proposal to submit all to experi- ment is not sufficient.
-Some hypotheses are dangerous,— first and foremost those which are tacit and unconscious.
+The proposal to submit all to experiment is not sufficient.
+Some hypotheses are dangerous,—first and foremost those which are tacit and unconscious.
 And since we make them without knowing them, we can- not get rid of them.
 Here again, there is a service that mathematical physics may render us.
 By the precisionhypotheses in physics.